 A bat will get rid of itself if it thinks there is a way out.
 Open a window and remove the screen and the bat should recognize the exit and book it.
 Pick a window that will have a breeze blowing in it from the outside for best results.

-You might need to encourage it slightly, perhaps with a very long-handled broom.
+You might need to encourage it slightly and ever-so-gently, perhaps with a very long-handled broom.
 Don’t abuse it or make it view you as a threat; rather, gradually bring the room head closer to the bat, so it senses the need to move toward the window.
+If a bat feels that something is approaching it, its instincts will cause it to move away from the object.

 Open The Door